-The Psychology Department is organized under the auspices of the Spring Grove Hospital Center’s Medical Staff Bylaws and the State of Maryland/Department of Health and Mental Hygiene.
-The Department is also responsive to national professional psychology guidelines, as well as other surveying, licensing, and/or accrediting bodies.
+The Psychology Department is organized under the auspices of the Spring Grove Hospital Center’s Medical Staff Bylaws and the Maryland Department of Health (MDH), Behavioral Health Administration (BHA).
+The Psychology Department is also responsive to national professional psychology guidelines, as well as other surveying, licensing, and/or accrediting bodies.

-Psychology Department core staff at Spring Grove Hospital Center is comprised of full-time and half-time licensed psychologists, doctoral-level psychology associates, psychology interns and externs, a Certified Neuropsychology Technician, and a department secretary.
-Additionally, there are several forensic psychologists working in the Forensic Services Department of the Hospital providing an array of forensic evaluation services.
-The Director of Psychology reports directly to the Clinical Director of the hospital and is included in hospital-wide management committees.
+Psychology Department core clinical staff at Spring Grove Hospital Center is comprised of full-time and half-time licensed psychologists, doctoral-level psychology associates, psychology interns and externs, and a department secretary.
+Additionally, there are forensic psychologists working in the Forensic Services Department of the Hospital providing an array of forensic evaluation services.
+The Director of Psychology reports directly to the Chief Medical Officer of the hospital and is included in hospital-wide management committees.

-All psychologists in the department are credentialed and privileged through the Psychology Department, with approval by the Clinical Director, with re-credentialing every two years.
+All psychologists in the department are credentialed and privileged through the Psychology Department, with approval by the Chief Medical Officer, with re-credentialing every two years.
 Psychologists are approved for specialized privileges based on specialized training, education and experience.

 The philosophy of the Psychology Department at Spring Grove Hospital Center is to provide appropriate quality care to patients by enhancing the development of professional psychology and assisting in the formulation and implementation of Hospital goals and objectives consistent with the Hospital’s Mission, Vision, and Guiding Principles.

 The Psychology Department is the organizational unit for developing, implementing and evaluating Psychology services and programs to meet the needs of patients, staff, students and the community.
-The Psychology Department falls administratively under the oversight of the Clinical Director/Chief of the Medical Staff and is responsive to the needs identified by patients and their families, the Medical Staff, Hospital employees and students, other consumers, the Performance Improvement Department and relevant regulatory and professional organizations.
+The Psychology Department falls administratively under the oversight of the Chief Medical Officer and is responsive to the needs identified by patients and their families, the Medical Staff, Hospital employees and students, other consumers, the Performance Improvement Department and relevant regulatory and professional organizations.

 The purpose of the Department shall be: